About the School

 Carslaw was offered a Chair at University College London in 1923, and although tempted by the opportunity to have closer associations with many mathematicians, he declined the offer, writing that he was "much attached to Australia".

 Professor Carslaw retired in 1935, but clearly still remained mathematically active, since his Operational methods in applied mathematics, written jointly with J. C. Jaeger, was published in 1941.
 He died in 1954.
-His obituary in The Times of London is shown at the right.
+His obituary in The Times of London is shown.

 Following Carslaw's retirement, Thomas Gerald Room (1902-1986) was appointed Professor of Mathematics in 1935.
 Room was another product of St John's College, Cambridge, where he was strongly influenced by the famous geometer H. F. Baker.
 Room's major work was the book The Geometry of Determinantal Loci, published in 1938.